-Why is an LEI number required?
+Why is an LEI code required?

 A Legal Entity Identifier number or code is required to ensure a more transparent financial market.
-The initiative was created after the 2008 global financial crisis, with hopes to avoid any future global economic shocks of that severity.
+The initiative was created after the 2008 global financial crisis, hoping to avoid any future global economic shocks of that severity.
 The LEI code is now essential for legal entities that operate within today’s financial system.
 A company’s LEI record will contain public information, that is accessible through a global database.

 Why was LEI created?